Your search did not match any results.

 We may share personal information with the following third parties for a business purpose:

-Oracle is a global corporation with operations in over 80 countries and personal information is processed globally as necessary in accordance with this policy.
+Oracle is a global corporation with operations in over 80 countries, and personal information is processed globally as necessary in accordance with this policy.
 If personal information is transferred to an Oracle recipient in a country that does not provide an adequate level of protection for personal information, Oracle will take adequate measures designed to protect the personal information, such as ensuring that such transfers are subject to the terms of the EU Model Clauses or other adequate transfer mechanism as required under relevant data protection laws.

 Pixel Tags (also called web beacons or clear GIFs) are invisible 1 x 1 pixels that are placed on webpages that use this technology for marketing and measurement purposes.
 When you access these webpages, pixel tags generate a generic notice of the visit.
 Pixel tags can be used with cookies or alone.
 When used with cookies, pixel tags can track activity on a site by a particular device and provide relevant online advertising to you.
-When you turn off cookies or have opted out of cookies, pixel tags simply detect a unique website visit and how you interacted with the advertising but do not track an individual to provide relevant online advertising.
+When you turn off cookies or have opted out of cookies, pixel tags simply detect a unique website visit and how you interacted with the advertising, but do not track an individual to provide relevant online advertising.

 You can opt out of cookies using the opt-out tools in the next section.

 Pursuant to the E.U.
-General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other applicable laws and regulations, individuals in certain jurisdictions may have data subject rights enabling them to opt-out of third party sharing or selling, delete or remove, or request to access and receive a copy of their personal information in Oracle’s possession or for which Oracle is otherwise responsible.
+General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other applicable laws and regulations, individuals in certain jurisdictions may have data subject rights enabling them to request to opt-out of third party sharing or selling, delete or remove, or request to access and receive a copy of their personal information in Oracle’s possession or for which Oracle is otherwise responsible.

 Opt-out and object to our use of information about you